Video Game Caring Potential

 - Just try not to feel any affection for your fake spouse and child in Harvest Moon.
 Even after every Scripted Event has been shown and there is nothing left to do, it is near impossible to stop playing thanks to the Playable Epilogue.

 - If you played any Harvest Moon game, it's a good bet that you have been in a panic about finding some random citizen's birthday, and saying a prayer that they like the Radish that you didn't sell specially to give to them!
-And I won't even mention your animals (Everyone else panicked and brought their dog in at the chance of rain, right?)
+And let's not even mention your animals (Everyone else panicked and brought their dog in at the chance of rain, right?)

 - Also played straight in Majesty: The Fantasy Kingdom Sim.
 In an innovative, if sometimes frustrating twist, you do not have direct control over your troops; rather, you are the sovereign of the land, and you hire heroes and they wander about questing on their own.
 It's like a more interactive version of Progress Quest, really.
 With nifty sprite graphics.
 If you want something attacked, either wait for the hero to wander by it, which will cause other heroes to hear the sounds of battle and join in; build a guard tower close by to direct your free guardsmen there; or place a bounty on the object and they will attack until either they destroy the object (for example, the elven buildings in the abducted prince quest) or pick it up and bring it home (for example, the titular items in the "Bell, Book, and Candle" quest).